-List-before-last recall.
-Dual-list free recall is similar to the list-before-last paradigm (Shiffrin, 1970).
+List-before-last recall Dual-list free recall is similar to the list-before-last paradigm (Shiffrin, 1970).
 However, one key difference is relevant to how a PEPPR mechanism would operate.
 In dual-list free recall, each trial includes two labeled study lists and test cues with the same labels.
 Providing labels supports cue specification, as the model assumes that study labels activate unique list-context representations and test prompts using those labels support the reinstatement of those representations.
 By contrast, the list-before-last paradigm does not include list labels and requires participants to track list order during study.
 Nonetheless, a PEPPR mechanism could still operate if different context representations are active during each list.
 Such representations could emerge from self-initiated strategies, like subvocal rehearsal of list numbers.
 Representations could also emerge incidentally.
 For example, off-task thoughts, such as thinking about future plans while waiting for a study list could become part of a distinguishable start-of-list context.
 This would allow subjects to reinstate that context at the start of recall.
-The mnemonic consequences of such study behaviors could be assessed via thought reports and overt rehearsals (Rundus, 1971; Ward & Tan, 2004) and externalized covert recalls with thought reports before the first retrievals at test.
+The mnemonic consequences of such study behaviors could be assessed via thought reports and overt rehearsals (Rundus, 1971; Ward and Tan, 2004) and externalized covert recalls with thought reports before the first retrievals at test.

 A second key difference is that whereas the dual-list task presents both lists before recall, the list-before-last task requires recall after each list.
-Some have argued that interpolated recall induces context change that isolates lists, thereby counteracting retroactive interference (e.g., Jang & Huber, 2008; Pastötter, Schicker, Niedernhuber, & Bäuml, 2011; Sahakyan & Kelley, 2002).
+Some have argued that interpolated recall induces context change that isolates lists, thereby counteracting retroactive interference (e.g., Jang and Huber, 2008; Pastötter et al., 2011; Sahakyan and Kelley, 2002.
 Lohnas et al. (2015)'s CMR2 model incorporated this notion by allowing larger context changes between lists separated by interpolated retrieval and was able to simulate the interpolated retrieval effects.
 One advantage of our approach in taking CMR2 as our starting point is that our model inherits CMR2's ability to account for such effects.

 Another variable that may influence the efficiency, and possibly the applicability, of PEPPR is retention interval.
 If the delay between List 1 and List 2 is held constant, while the delay between List 2 and recall is lengthened, it likely becomes more difficult to distinguish the two lists (e.g., Winograd, 1968).
 It is not immediately clear whether PEPPR would be able to accommodate such a result as one might expect the cue to retrieve a particular list would reinstate list context regardless of the retention interval.
-One possibility is that after a delay the relative similarity between the two lists may increase (G. D. A. Brown, Neath, & Chater, 2007; Nairne, Neath, Serra, & Byun, 1997; Sederberg, Miller, Howard, & Kahana, 2010, smiliar to ratio rule in delayed versus continual distractor recall).
+One possibility is that after a delay the relative similarity between the two lists may increase, smiliar to the ratio rule in delayed versus continual distractor recall (Brown et al., 2007; Nairne et al., 1997; Sederberg et al., 2010).
 This would place higher demands on a front-end control mechanism to specify the target search set, which may be problematic for populations whose cognitive control mechanisms operate with lower efficacy.